Sibz/CustomWorldBootstrap/README.md

 * `Assets\CustomWorldBootstrapAssembly.asmdef` (optional)

 ## Bootstrap class
-Instead of inheriting from `ICustomBootStrap` create a class that extends CustomWorldBootStrap.
+Instead of inheriting from `ICustomBootstrap` create a class that extends `CustomWorldBootStrap`

 ```csharp
 public class MyBootstrap : CustomWorldBootstrap
 {
 }
 ```
-Once you have that set up you can create new worlds just by adding the `CreateInWorld` attribute
+Then you can create new worlds by decorating your class with the `CreateInWorld` attribute

 ```csharp
 [CreateInWorld("My World Name")]